pac-ac/BMPcrypt/README.md

 To compile the executables (with g++ and the SDL2 library) just do 'sudo make BMPcrypt'.
+Output files will have an extra block of junk data that I was too lazy to remove, sorry.

 This project is old, and was used as an educational experience, as well as just something I thought would be interesting to do.